 HECM for Purchase Eligibility Requirements

-Much like the eligibility for reverse mortgages laid out by the reverse mortgage guidelines, the borrower must: be at least 62 years old; demonstrate the financial capability of paying taxes and insurance alongside their current obligations, and complete a counselling session approved by the U.S. Department of Housing and Urban Development (HUD).
+According to Federal guidelines, the borrower must: be at least 62 years old; demonstrate the financial capability of paying taxes and insurance alongside their current obligations, and complete a counselling session approved by the U.S. Department of Housing and Urban Development (HUD).
 Furthermore, the property must be eligible for a reverse mortgage according to the FHA HECM for purchase program.
 Eligible properties include:

 - Single-family homes